Arrival Point

 Once in Thimphu, we’ll settle into our hotel and gather for a welcome meeting and dinner, where you’ll get a taste (literally) of Bhutanese hospitality—and maybe a peek into why happiness here is considered a national goal.

 Today is a full immersion into the rhythm of Bhutanese life—and it’s as colorful and curious as you’d hope.
+Start with a visit to the Memorial Chorten, where locals of all ages circle the white stupa, spinning prayer wheels and chanting mantras in a daily ritual of devotion.

 Meals: breakfast, lunch, and dinner